 The Energize Denver Awards stem from the benchmarking ordinance as a way to recognize and promote the accomplishments of building owners and managers who operate buildings covered by the ordinance.
-Historically, the Energize Denver Awards have been given to the three office, multifamily and hotel buildings with the most improved energy performance.

 Overview of Award Categories

 Energy-Saving Retrofit: Saving money is at the top of every building owner's mind; which is why energy retrofits have become an increasingly popular method for building owners to reduce operating costs while reaping additional social and environmental gains.
 This award category recognizes buildings that have undertaken a major retrofit affecting multiple building systems or components.

 Renewable Heating & Cooling (Electrification): Electrification is at the forefront of Denver's commitment to reducing greenhouse gas emissions.
 This category showcases buildings that have recently converted to all electric, installed a VRF (variable refrigerant flow) system, or converted space or water heating/cooling to electric.

 Community Leadership: Communities are often strengthened in times of need or when faced with adversity.
 This award category recognizes buildings that have positively impacted their community over the past year.

 The following case study buildings are leading the way in improving energy efficiency.
 Learn how buildings are staying ahead of the curve and seeing an attractive return on investments in energy efficiency.

 If you have recently undertaken or completed an energy efficiency project, we want to hear about it!
 Write a case study about your project or send suggestions to firstname.lastname@example.org.